logo

 Core Concepts and Coursework

 Course topics vary in associate degree programs in paralegal studies.
 Most programs will require some foundational general education coursework in English, math or science, and communications to meet general university degree requirements.
-For the paralegal major content, some institutions offer the same courses as their paralegal certificate programs while others may offer a greater breadth of paralegal topics and electives to associate degree students.
-It is always a good idea to check course offerings if you have a particular area of interest.
+For the paralegal major content, some institutions offer the same courses as their paralegal certificate programs while others may provide a broader selection of paralegal topics and electives to associate degree students.
+Checking course offerings is a good idea, especially if you have a specific area of interest.
 Some examples of required courses in paralegal associate degree programs include:

 Select Paralegal Associate Degree Programs